nmarks99/scriptsymas/README.md

 `rmspace.py` replaces spaces with underscores in filenames for all files in the directory in which the script is run.

 # wr
 `wr.c` prints the weather report for your current location in the terminal window.
 Running `wr 1` with give a shortened version of the report that is just one line.
+And yes this should be a bash or python script instead of a C prgoram

 # md2pdf
 `md2pdf.py` converts a markdown file to a PDF with pandoc and a LaTeX compiler.
 Needs more work to be made portable and cross-platform.